 It is sometimes difficult to predict if the injection will indeed help you or not.
 The patients who present early during their illness tend to respond better than those who have had symptoms for a long time.
 Patients in the advanced stages of the disease may not respond adequately.

 What are the risks and side effects of a lumbar sympathetic block?

 This procedure is safe.
-However, with any procedure there are risks, side effects and possibility of complications.
+However, with any procedure, there are risks, side effects, and the possibility of complications.
 The most common side effect is temporary pain or soreness at the injection site.
-Uncommon risks involve bleeding, infection, spinal block, epidural block and injection into blood vessels and surrounding organs.
+Uncommon risks involve bleeding, infection, spinal block, epidural block, and injection into blood vessels and surrounding organs.
 Fortunately, the serious side effects and complications are uncommon.

 Who should not have a lumbar sympathetic block?

 If you are allergic to any of the medications to be injected, if you are on blood-thinning medications, if you have an active infection going on, or if you have poorly controlled diabetes or heart disease, you should not have the injection or at least consider postponing it if postponing would improve your overall medical condition.